raymondkeogh/gameoflife/README.md

 **Features:**

-- **Navigation menu** – Two menu items which will be - Game Instuctions, History/Theory of the game and a menu item returning to the main game screen.
+- **Navigation menu** – Two menu items which will be - Game Instructions, History/Theory of the game and a menu item returning to the main game screen.

 - **Canvas** – Editable canvas for drawing of initial state for the game.